LeaoMartelo2/wireframe_game/README.md

 For convenience, it's also provided a [Shell script](./log.sh)\
 This script will automatically print the log, while also coloring each log type with a corresponding color.

+## Design choices

+The project was originally started in `C`, now ported to `C++`

+The decision of moving to C++ is due several factors relating to the project structure growing more complex then i would like.

+Some of the reasons can be boiled down to:
+ - Dealing with memory was getting extremely "boilerplated" in C.
+ - Easier generics.
+ - Some `light use` of object oriented features prove themselves useful. (keyword `light use`)

+Due the simplicity goal, there is avoidance in the use of `"modern C++"`, and most of the C++ code is written in C like style.

+Some of the highlighted features are:
+ - std::vector - This one is allowed, even though it's using templates, should be used sparingly.
+ - std::string - This one is allowed, use `char *` if possible.
+ - namespacing - Avoid at all costs, otherwise keep to minimum.
+ - Function / Operator overloading - Avoid at all costs, exceptions are different Class constructors(ie. "copy constructor").
+ - auto - Avoid when applicable.
+ - smart pointers - Keep to a minimum.